Into & Beyond IV, 2023, oil on board, 30 x 30 cm

 • Colour Scheme: Black, White, Grey, Burnt Umber, Raw Umber, Yellow Ochre

-• Features: This painting features a large, white, dead tree in the foreground, with a stand of darker, younger trunks behind it and a paddock and mountains in the distance.
-It is a highly stylised composition that evokes emotive and spiritual resonance.
+• Features: This painting features a large, white, dead tree in the foreground, standing in stark contrast to a stand of darker, younger trunks behind it, with a paddock and mountains in the distance.

 • FAQ Buying a Painting